MicrosoftDocs/EdgeEnterprise/edgeenterprise/microsoft-edge-policies.md

   [Back to top](#microsoft-edge---policies)

   ### NativeWindowOcclusionEnabled
-  #### Enable Hiding of Native Windows
+  #### Enable Native Window Occlusion

   #### Supported versions:
   - On Windows since 84 or later

   #### Description
-  Enables hiding of native windows in Microsoft Edge.
+  Enables native window occlusion in Microsoft Edge.

 If you enable this setting, to reduce CPU and power consumption Microsoft Edge will detect when a window is covered by other windows, and will suspend work painting pixels.